 "Our continued success in an increasingly challenging business environment is driven in large part by having the aerospace industry's best team and talent—and that includes the world's best supply chain," said Boeing Chairman, President and CEO Dennis Muilenburg.
 "This year's Supplier of the Year award recipients all share a passion for innovation, collaboration and sustained exceptional performance—qualities we look for in all of our industry partners."

-In 2016, Boeing spent nearly $60 billion with more than 13,000 suppliers from all 50 U.S. states and 48 countries.
-Supplier-provided components and assemblies make up approximately 65 percent of the cost of Boeing products.
+In 2017, Boeing spent almost $60 billion with nearly 13,000 suppliers from all 50 U.S. states and 57 countries.
+Supplier-provided components, services and engineering support make up approximately 65 percent of the cost of Boeing products.

 Community Engagement Award – Supplier with demonstrated strategic investments, engagements and advocacy to strengthen the communities where we live and work.

 Environment Award – Supplier with demonstrated leadership, outstanding performance or successful partnerships in a formal, measurable environmental program and culture of environmental leadership.

 Collaboration Award – Supplier has worked with Boeing to achieve a shared goal in areas of innovation, process or product improvement.

 Safety Award – Supplier models a zero-injury mindset, investing in and implementing a formal, measurable safety program.

 Support & Services Award – Supplier provides outstanding support or services to Boeing, including engineering support, logistical support and/or site services.